secureCodeBox/documentation/docs/api/finding.md

 title: "Finding"
 ---

-All scanners integrated in the secureCodeBox create findings objects.
+All scanners integrated in the secureCodeBox create a JSON-Array of Findings objects.
-In secureCodeBox v3 the Findings comply with the following JSON Schema (Draft-04).
+The 'findings.json' file that contains these Findings complies with the following JSON Schema (Draft-04).

 ```yaml
 {